 Hiking Seneca Rocks in West Virginia.

-Towering nearly 900 feet above the North Fork River, this incredible rock formation has been drawing adventurers and sightseers for many, many years.
+Seneca Rocks is one of the most iconic landmarks in West Virginia.
+Towering nearly 900 feet above the North Fork River, this incredible rock formation has been drawing adventurers and sightseers for many, many years. 😍

 My husband and I tackled the Seneca Rocks Trail for the first time in March 2024 during a weeklong trip to Elkins.
+We packed so much adventure into that trip, but hiking to the top of Seneca Rocks was one of the highlights!

 The trail itself climbs gradually, eventually leading to a wooden observation platform with jaw-dropping views of the surrounding valley.

-For those feeling bold, there’s also the option to scramble beyond the platform to the very top of Seneca Rocks – but fair warning, it’s risky and not recommended for everyone.
+For those feeling bold, there’s also the option to scramble beyond the platform to the very top of Seneca Rocks.
+But fair warning, it’s risky and not recommended for everyone!

-This hike is such a unique experience and absolutely deserves a spot on your list of top things to do in West Virginia.
+This hike is such a unique experience and absolutely deserves a spot on your list of top things to do in West Virginia. 🙌

 Read my full guide to hiking Seneca Rocks – you’ll find everything you need to know, including where to park, the best time to go, trail directions, essential tips, and even recommendations on where to stay nearby.